Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game8_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are specific to the concept of 'Romance' by focusing on love, connection, relationships, intimacy, and desire without using the word 'romance' itself.
-They effectively highlight the core themes and emotional focus of the genre.
+The clues are precise and descriptive, using strong paraphrases that directly point to 'Fantasy' without using any forbidden words or synonyms.
+They cover various aspects like magic, mythical creatures, quests, and medieval settings, providing a clear picture of the genre.

 ✅ Strengths:
 - Generally specific and relate to correct answer